 SysGroup maintains a number of strategic partnerships and accreditations with leading technology vendors including, Dell (Gold), WatchGuard (Platinum), Veeam (Gold), Microsoft (Gold Datacentre), VMWare, Mimecast and Zerto.
 Accreditations include ISO 27001:2013 and ISO 9001:2015 for quality management and Visa Level 1 Merchant Service Provider status to underpin our PCI:DSS hosting capabilities.

-SysGroup has offices in Liverpool, London, Manchester, Newport and Telford.
+SysGroup has offices in Bristol, Edinburgh, Liverpool, London, Manchester and Newport.
 Further information on SysGroup can be found at www.sysgroup.com

 Country of Incorporation and Operation